 The ‘creating circles’ course costs £149/month for six months (or £799 if paid in full on registration) and includes;

-- When things get tricky… what to do and how to avoid common mistakes
+- When things get tricky; working through different scenarios in order to explore responses and how to avoid common mistakes

 - Who is holding you? self care for those who hold space